 - Physical therapy and speech therapy from an early age can be very useful.

-- Unusual breathing patterns: this is typically a few minutes of very fast breathing (hyperventilation), followed by a few minutes where the child breathes very slowly or holds their breath (apnoea).
+- Unusual breathing patterns: this is typically a few minutes of very fast breathing (hyperventilation), followed by a few minutes where the child breathes very slowly or their breath pauses (apnoea).
 This pattern is sometimes repeated in a short space of time.
-Alternatively, hyperventilation or apnoea can appear by themselves.
+Alternatively, hyperventilation (hyperbreathing) or apnoea can appear by themselves.
 Doctors think that these episodes might be caused by excitement or anxiety because they only happen when the child is awake.
-During hyperventilation, the child can swallow a lot of air, which causes a distended stomach.
+During hyper breathing, the child can swallow a lot of air, which causes a distended stomach.
 This symptom normally appears between the ages of 5 and 10 years.
 In some cases this symptom does not start until adulthood.

 - Constipation: in most cases this is chronic.
 One child’s constipation was caused by the abnormal function of the nerves in the gut wall (Hirschsprung disease).
 The cause of constipation in most children is unknown.